-The administrative structure of the Agency resembles that of the United Nations.
-The General Conference includes all members and meets annually.
-The Board of Governors has 35 members, nine of which are permanent advanced nuclear nations, with the remaining Board members serving one-year terms as representatives of regional nuclear interests.
+Governors has 35 members, nine of which are permanent advanced nuclear nations, with the remaining Board members serving one-year terms as representatives of regional nuclear interests.
 The Secretariat is the administrative arm of the Agency.
 It is headed by the Director General, who is the chief policy-making official.
 The current Director General, Dr. Mohamed ElBaradei, is an Egyptian diplomat who previously served as head of the IAEA's legal department.
+Dr. ElBaradei and the IAEA won the Nobel Peace Prize in 2005.

-In over 25 years of inspections, Iraq was the first country to be declared in violation of its IAEA safeguards agreement in 1991, followed just a few years later by North Korea.
-These declarations, and the experience of accounting for past nuclear activities in Iraq, South Africa, and throughout the former Soviet Union, galvanized the world community to agree to strengthen the IAEA's inspection/safeguards system.
-The IAEA developed a strengthened safeguards program (formerly called "93+2") to improve its ability to detect unreported nuclear activities in non-weapon states.
+In over 25 years of inspections, five states have been declared in violation of their safeguards agreements: Iraq, North Korea, Romania, Libya, and Iran.
+Following revelations in 1991 of Iraq's clandestine activities, the IAEA developed a strengthened safeguards program (formerly called "93+2") to improve its ability to detect unreported nuclear activities in non-weapons states.
 The program includes

-- provision of intelligence information to the IAEA by member states about suspect nuclear activities; - access for inspectors to any location on a timely basis; - new safeguards technology; - measures to promote complete transparency and reporting of all nuclear commerce. - sufficient financial resources to carry out the IAEA's expanded responsibilities.
+- provision of intelligence information to the IAEA by member states about suspect nuclear activities; - access for inspectors to any location on a timely basis; - new safeguards technology; - measures to promote complete transparency and reporting of all nuclear commerce; - sufficient financial resources to carry out the IAEA's expanded responsibilities.

-State parties to the NPT have been required to ratify new "model protocol" agreements to their existing nuclear safeguards agreements with the IAEA.
-On May 9, 2002, President Bush submitted the U.S. model protocol agreement to the Senate for its consent to ratification.
-The Senate Foreign Relations Committee held hearings on ratification in 2004.
-Ratification, according to some observers, may present the United States with a stronger negotiating hand in persuading key states to accept the protocol.
+State parties to the NPT have been required to ratify new "model protocol" agreements to their existing nuclear safeguards agreements with the IAEA (INFCIRC/540).
+President Bush submitted the U.S. model protocol agreement to the Senate for its consent to ratification in 2002 and the Senate ratified it in 2004.
+Implementing the legislation, however, has not yet passed the Senate.
 A continuing issue will be adequate funding for the IAEA safeguards.
-The annual \$89M safeguards budget is insufficient to carry out the IAEA's new responsibilities; the Agency estimates it typically spends about \$104M each year on safeguards, relying on extrabudgetary contributions.
+The annual \$121M safeguards budget is insufficient to carry out the IAEA's new responsibilities; the Agency estimates it typically spends about \$135M each year on safeguards, relying on extrabudgetary contributions.
 Thus, the IAEA's ability to carry out its growing responsibilities and efforts to upgrade its safeguards system continue to be limited by members' reluctance to increase the IAEA budget.

 Since September 11, 2001, the IAEA has been promoting efforts to help prevent terrorists from acquiring or using weapons of mass destruction, including nuclear or radiological devices.
 These have focused primarily on upgrading its assistance in physical security, in locating orphaned radioactive sources, and in promoting enhancement of the Convention on the Protection of Physical Security.
 The IAEA established a Code of Conduct on the Safety and Security of Radioactive Sources in 2001 and an action Plan on Combating Nuclear Terrorism in 2002.
+In 2005, the IAEA Board of Governors adopted a four-year Nuclear Security Plan.24